ViƱales Cuba: Ultimate Traveler’s Guide

 Things To Do in ViƱales, Cuba

-Going on a scenic horseback ride through the ViƱales Valley is one of the top things to do in ViƱales, and the best way to take in the beauty of the Valley’s landscape.
-Since most of the valley is inaccessible to cars, horseback is the best way to enjoy most of the valley, unless you’re headed out on a hike.
+Going on a scenic horseback ride through the ViƱales Valley is one of the top things to do in ViƱales and the best way to take in the beauty of the Valley’s landscape.Ā Since portions of the valley are inaccessible to cars, horseback is the best way to enjoy most of the valley unless you’re headed out on a hike.

 If you’re interested in visiting any specific locations, such as caves, a tobacco farm, the Valle del Silencio, or other landmarks, make sure to check ahead of time to make sure you’re headed out on the route you’re expecting.